401(k) Tax Credits: Employer tax advantages of a 401(k)

 • Small businesses may also benefit from tax credits that help cover the costs of starting up a new 401(k) plan.

-401(k) tax credits
+401(k) tax credits for small business

 The original SECURE Act created several new tax benefits for small businesses starting a retirement plan.
 For example, the original bill added a startup tax credit (more on this below) and an automatic enrollment credit, which provides employers with a $500 tax credit for three consecutive years a plan has an auto-enroll feature.